silverstripe/silverstripe-framework/docs/en/topics/testing/fixtures.md

 This means that every record needs to have an identifier, whether you use it or not.

 The third and final level represents the object's fields.
-A field can either be provided with raw data (such as the Titles for our Pages), or we can define a relationship, as seen by the fields prefixed by `=>`.
+A field can either be provided with raw data (such as the Titles for our Pages), or we can define a relationship, as see by the fields prefixed with `=>`.

 Taking the `staff` Page as an example, it's Parent field contains `=>Page.about`, which tells the system that we want to set up a relationship with the Page `about`.
-It will populate staff's ParentID with the Page ID of about, just like a normal relationship is always set up.
+It will populate staff's ParentID with the Page ID of `about`, just like a normal relationship is always set up.
 This can be used for both a `has-one` or a `many-many` relationship.
 Note that we use the name of the relationship (Parent), and not the name of the database field (ParentID)